flov3rh/tic_tac_toe/README.md

 * The goal was to create a tic tac toe game
 * The project needs to be done in Ruby

+#Instructions
+* Execute the file ./bin/main.rb
+* Select the name of the players
+* Moves to be selected has to be 1-9
+* Player one select move
+* Player two select move
+* The game goes on until a player create a line of three horizontal or vertical or diagonals
+* There will be a draw if the board gets all of it's spaces filled

 #### [Assignment link](https://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 #### Screenshots